palaashatri/palaashatri.github.io/_posts/2023-11-03-running-hyperv-with-wsl.md

 The problem with this is, Hyper-V isn't bundled with Windows 11 Home.
 Its a "Pro" feature, that requires you to shell out another $100 for a license key.
 As an Indian, I naturally won't do that.
 Why pay more for stuff you can get for free?

-Now you'd say "Hey Palaash, don't be a pirate!", but naw mate, I will not be sailing for seven seas.
-I will use a totally safe, legal script, using Microsoft's own built in tools, to install Hyper-V on Windows 11 Home, spin an Ubuntu VM, and use it in conjunction with Docker Desktop, ALL FOR FREE!
+Now you'd say "**Hey Palaash, don't be a pirate!**", but naw mate, I will not be sailing for seven seas.
+I will use a **totally safe, legal script**, using Microsoft's own built in tools, to install Hyper-V on Windows 11 Home, spin an Ubuntu VM, and use it in conjunction with Docker Desktop, **ALL FOR FREE**!

 #### So, how do we progress?